hexxone/TeleJelly/README.md

 There is an example config included, but it will also get created automatically if you'd prefer editing the UI.

-### Why no repository?

-- Jellyfin plugin repository management is supidly over-complicated.. even though I like overengineering things.
-- there are 3 bazillion actions, but I still have to trigger a release manually?
-- the github actions simply do not work?
-- there is no useful doumentation for the release gh actions?
-- github actions are genereally annoying.
-The UI is bad.
-GitLab CI is way better.

-## Compile
+### Option 2: Compile by yourself

-You can also easily compile yourself if you dont trust the download.
+You can also compile the Plugin by yourself if you dont trust the download.

 1. `git clone https://github.com/hexxone/TeleJelly.git` or download Repo as zip.
 2. install [.NET6 SDK](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)